 In the days before your job interview, set aside time to do the following:

 Understanding key information about the company you’re interviewing with can help you go into your interview with confidence.
 Using the company’s website, social media posts and recent press releases will provide a solid understanding of the company’s goals and how your background makes you a great fit.

 Prepare your answer to the common question: “Tell me about yourself, and why are you interested in this role with our company?”
-The idea is to quickly communicate who you are and what value you will bring to the company and the role—it’s your elevator pitch.
-Review our guide to answering Top Interview Questions.
+The idea is to quickly communicate who you are and what value you'll bring to the company and the role—this is your elevator pitch.

 Tip: You should come prepared to discuss your salary expectations.
 If you’re unsure what salary is appropriate to ask for, visit Indeed's Salary Calculator for a free, personalized pay range based on your location, industry and experience.